Time to shut down again? As coronavirus cases surge, a growing chorus makes the case

 “I would hope we don’t have to resort to shutdown,” he said at an event hosted by the Hill newspaper.
 “I think it would not be viewed very, very favorably, even by the states and the cities involved.
 So rather than think in terms of reverting back down to a complete shutdown, I would think we need to get the states pausing in their opening process.”

-But other public health specialists insist a pause is not enough, and that the U.S. won’t be able to reopen to the extent that many other countries have until it learns how to do so safely.
+But other public health specialists insist a pause is not enough, and that the United States won’t be able to reopen to the extent that many other countries have until it learns how to do so safely.

 “We see the hurricane coming.
 In some places, it’s already here,” said Thomas Tsai, a Harvard health policy researcher and surgeon.
 “The question is whether you’re going to evacuate your citizens from the path.”